ioBroker/ioBroker.docs/docs/en/admin/settings.md

 --- title: System settings lastChanged: 27.03.2019 ---

 # The system settings
-The system settings can be reached from every menu point of the administrator via the wrench icon in the title bar of the screen.
+The system settings can be accessed from every menu point of the administrator via the wrench icon in the title bar of the screen.

 ![The system settings](../../de/admin/media/ADMIN_Settings_main.png)